IllinoisRocstar/Rocstar/README.md

 ### Manually Build Third Party Libraries ###

 #### Building IMPACT ####
-A special version of IMPACT (free from IRAD) is used.
-The project should be obtian from IR's internal git repository.
+The new version of IMPACT project should be obtianed from GitHub [here](https://github.com/IllinoisRocstar/IMPACT).
 Follow directions given at the project page to compile and build IMPACT.

 #### Building CGNS ####